 Bed bugs are parasites that seek out sleeping people or animals for a blood meal.
 After feeding, they hide.
 It is challenging, but not impossible, to prevent, detect and control bed bugs due to their small size and ability to squeeze into cracks and crevices, where they are often unnoticed.

-Because of the high numbers of campers and visitors to the Cathedral Domain there is a threat of bedbug infestation in cabins.
+Because of the high numbers of campers and visitors to the Cathedral Domain, there is a threat of bedbug infestation in cabins.
 Camps, conference centers, and four star hotels all across the country are having to confront and mitigate the bedbug problem.

 The Cathedral Domain staff are actively working to prevent bedbug infestation and are prepared to deal with bedbugs should they be found.
 The camp has the laundry facilities and heating equipment on hand to mitigate bedbugs.